hackerzhuli/unity-code/README.md

 ## 🚀 Get Started in Minutes

-1. **Install Unity Code** from marketplace in your code editor
+1. **Install Unity Code Pro** from marketplace in your code editor
 2. **Install the companion Unity package in your Unity project** - [Visual Studio Code Editor](https://github.com/hackerzhuli/com.hackerzhuli.code)
 3. **Start coding!** - All features work automatically once installed

 ## 🎯 Ready to Transform Your Unity Development?

-Join Unity developers who have already upgraded their workflow with Unity Code.
+Join Unity developers who have already upgraded their workflow with Unity Code Pro.
 Experience the power of integrated tools and the joy of efficient Unity development directly in VS Code.

 ---

-*Unity Code - Professional Unity Development in VS Code* 🎮✨
+*Unity Code Pro - Professional Unity Development in VS Code* 🎮✨